Ashish-CodeJourney/Stalk-Talk/README.md

 ## Join the Conversation

 Contributions and feedback are always welcome!
-Feel free to open an issue or pull request to make Stal Talk even better.
+Feel free to open an issue or pull request to make Stalk Talk even better.